k88hudson/git-flight-rules/README.md

 After all of this, do not forget to respond to any code review feedback.

-#### I need to update my fork with latest updates from original repository
+#### I need to update my fork with latest updates from the original repository

 After a while, the `upstream` repository may have been updated, and these updates need to be pulled into your `origin` repo.
 Remember that like you, other people are contributing too.
 Suppose that you are in your own feature branch and you need to update it with the original repository updates.